Fair Work Act 2009: Part 2-4: Enterprise Agreements

 On 1 July 2010, the new bargaining arrangements under the Act became operational.
 Contrary to the individual arrangements dominant under WorkChoices, the Act emphasises enterprise based bargaining, removing individual Australian Workplace Agreements.
 The Act continues to outlaw pattern bargaining and removed the distinction between union and non-union agreements.

 Under the Act there are three types of enterprise agreement.
 First, a single-enterprise agreement made between an employer and the employees whom the agreement will cover.
 Second, a multi-enterprise agreement made between two or more employers, covering the employees of those employers.
-Third is a 'greeenfields' agreement between an employer and trade union, made in relation to a new business which has not commenced operations.
+Third is a 'greenfields' agreement between an employer and trade union, made in relation to a new business which has not commenced operations.

+Better Off Overall Test

 The most common type of enterprise agreement is the single-enterprise, and the principal requirement for such an agreement to be approved by the Fair Work Commission is that it passes what is known as the "Better Off Overall Test" (BOOT).
 The BOOT involves the Fair Work Commission assessing a proposed agreement and ensuring it provides conditions more favourable than current legal minimum entitlements.